LACMTA/youth-destination-map/README.md

 # youth-destination-map

+## Updates

+4/20/26 - Updated to the new Google Places API.

 ## Destinations

 Attendees of the 2023 Youth Summit, the members of the 2024 Youth Council, and peers of the 2024 Youth council were asked to contribute destinations for this guide: places they like to visit, hidden gems that other teens should know about, etc.